 Outdoor recreation is the heart and soul of Pemberton.
-Whether it’s hiking, mountain biking or simply soaking up the sun beside a lake, a substantial number of Pemby locals came here specifically because of the terrain’s many opportunities for adventure.
-B.C.’s rugged backcountry is just steps away in any direction, begging to be explored.
+Whether it’s hiking, mountain biking, or simply soaking up the sun beside a lake, a substantial number of Pemby locals came here purposely because of the terrain’s many opportunities for adventure.
+B.C.’s rugged backcountry is steps away in any direction and begging to be explored.

-For serious hikers who want to see Mount Currie’s peaks up close, the Pemberton Valley Trails Association (PVTA) constructed a trail that stretches from the valley floor all the way to the rocky alpine.
-Climbing the southwest side of the mountain, the trail is 8.9 kilometres (5.5 miles) long and finishes just 600 metres (1,968 feet) below Mount Currie’s summit.
-For many hikers, a lookout point at the 6.1 km mark will serve as the trail’s “summit,” rewarding your efforts with breathtaking views over the Pemberton Valley from an elevation of 1,737 metres (5,700 feet).
+For serious hikers who want to see Mount Currie’s peaks up close, the Pemberton Valley Trails Association (PVTA) constructed a trail that stretches from the valley floor to the rocky alpine.
+The Mount Currie Trail, which ascends the southwest side of the mountain, is 8.9 kilometres (5.5 miles) long and finishes just 600 m (1,968 ft.) below Mount Currie’s summit.
+For many hikers, a lookout point at the 6.1 km mark will serve as the trail’s “summit,” rewarding your efforts with breathtaking views over the Pemberton Valley from an elevation of 1,737 m (5,700 ft.).
 If reaching the lookout sounds too challenging, this route is still well worth exploring with great views starting about an hour from the trailhead.

 In 2013, Pemberton welcomed the addition of an outdoor skatepark, which has proven immensely popular with the local youth.
 Two years later, construction was completed on a competition-level BMX racing track, where Pemberton BMX hosts regular races for kids and adults from the Sea to Sky Corridor and beyond.

-Numerous backcountry cabins exist in the surrounding mountains for overnight excursions, and nearby attractions like One Mile Lake and Nairn Falls offer short hikes with great scenery and easy access.
-The backcountry surrounding Pemberton is full of rivers and lakes, many of which offer great fishing for trout or salmon.
+Numerous backcountry cabins exist in the surrounding mountains for overnight excursions, and nearby attractions like One Mile Lake and Nairn Falls offer short hikes with magnificent scenery and easy access.
+The backcountry surrounding Pemberton is full of rivers and lakes, many of which offer excellent fishing for trout or salmon.
 Guided tours hosted by long-time locals are available.

 The skies above Pemberton offer adventure as well.
 Pemberton has its own airport offering helicopter tours, skydiving and flights to Big Sky Golf Club’s 19th hole, which overlooks the course from its unique location atop Mount Currie.
 Paragliding is also a popular activity, so it’s quite common to see local fliers in the air.
 Enjoy spectacular views of the Pemberton Valley while flying tandem with a certified instructor.